saisri27/qranalysis/_projects/Quantile_Regression.md

 Hey Everyone!

 This is Sai Sri, Ari and Yancy!
 We want to be the voice and explain to you the concept of Quantile Regression.
-Hold on, it's not as difficult as it sounds.
-We will help you figure this out.
+Hold on, it's not as difficult as it sounds. we will help you figure this out.

 Disclaimer: We spent a lot of time understanding.
 It is easy.
-No pressure.
+No pressure (haha)

 Before that, let's visit our dear friend Regression model.
 To not make this blog sound too technical, we considered a Kaggle dataset so it's easy to explain.

 This data deals with medical insurance charges.
 It looks at how personal details like age, BMI, gender, family size, and smoking habits, along with the region you live in, affect the cost of health insurance.
 You might be wondering, why insurance out of all things?
 Well, because let's be real you, me, and pretty much everyone else pays for it at some point, so we figured it's something we can all painfully relate to.

 For this analysis we considered BMI, age and smoking status because these had more effect on medical insurance charges.
 Let's first see what this regression depicts.Lets dive into Multiple Linear Regression model first.

-## What is Multiple Linear Regression? 📊
+## What is Multiple Linear Regression?

 Multiple Linear Regression is one of the most widely used statistical models.
 It estimates how several predictors work together to influence one outcome variable.